Internet-Hyena/hhh-transcript/game/chapters/1/chapter1.md

 <p class="vriska">VRISKA: Hey Tavros, I'm sorry I made you an accomplice to a really awesome assassination that I got my ass kicked for, 8ut then I 8ecame a god so 8asically it was the right thing to do.</p>
 <p class="tavros">TAVROS (smiling eyesclosed): ...</p>

-box "What will you do?"
+> "What will you do?"

 <p class="vriska">VRISKA (gt thinking): No dice, huh?
 Okay, try this one on for size!</p>

 <p class="vriska">VRISKA: I'm sorry I kissed you and then used mind control to make you try and love me that one time.
 That one's on me.</p>
 <p class="tavros">TAVROS (smiling): ...</p>

-box "What will you do?"
+> "What will you do?"

 <p class="vriska">VRISKA: Fuck, that was a good one... this character growth shit is hard.</p>

 ### \>  {Hours later, but not many.}
 <p class="vriska">VRISKA (gt sad): ...I'm sorry I said your lusus \"smelled like tears\".</p>
-box "What will you do?"
+> "What will you do?"

 <p class="vriska">VRISKA (gt angry): FUCK!!!!!!!!</p>